 From Flint, Michigan, to a recent Harvard University study, it’s clear that all is not as it seems when it comes to our nation’s public water supply.
 Harvard estimates that six million Americans are drinking unsafe levels of polyfluoroalkyl and perfluoroalkyl substances (PFASs).

 Gravity-fed spring water offers a pleasant alternative to chemically treated water.
-The video Find A Spring 101 offers this brief explanation of the benefits of fresh water from our surroundings.
+The website Find A Spring offers this brief explanation of the benefits of fresh water from our surroundings.

 Is there a gravity-fed spring near you?